-Have you ever thought about how our clothes can hurt the environment?
-Funny, right?
-Who would have imagined!
-Well, our innocent looking jeans, tees, and dresses are involved in some pretty ‘unfashionable’ business.
-The fashion industry – yes, the one that helps us look fab – is one of the biggest culprits in world pollution.
-It stands guilty for creating 10% of global carbon emissions, 20% of wastewater, and 20% of industrial water pollution.
-Even your favorite cotton shirt is a part of this problem, as cotton production loves to gulp down water.
+Have you ever thought about how our clothes can harm the environment?
+It might sound strange, but it’s true!
+Our jeans, t-shirts, and dresses are actually involved in causing a lot of pollution.
+The fashion industry, which helps us look good, is one of the biggest reasons for pollution in the world.
+It creates 10% of the world’s carbon emissions, 20% of wastewater, and 20% of water pollution from industries.
+Even the cotton shirts we love need a lot of water to make.

 So, what can we do to join the ‘fashion revolution’?
 Here are some handy tips, sprinkled with fun: